Dabbling in Jet Lag

 5. Ask for help.
 If you find yourself struggling, consider talking to a professional.
 Don’t wait until you are so depressed that you don’t know what to do.
 There are professionals that can help you work through your identity crisis.

 6. Build a support network.
-You need a group of people (friends, family, other expats) that can act as a sounding board and provide you with emotional support.
+You need a group of people (friends, family, other expats) who can act as a sounding board and provide you with emotional support.
 This is by far the most important tip.

 Expat Resources